GlobalEnergyMonitor/Flourish-API-dashboard-template/README.md

 # To update a dashboard
+To update a dashboard, you can open any of the config files above and make changes to them.
+Any new data should be pushed to `public/assets/data` and be in `json` format.
-To update a dashboard, you can open any of the config files above and make chnages to them.
-Pushing this to the main branch on github should trigger an automatic rebuild on heroku and your chnages should be reflected on a pubished dashboard almost instantly.
+Pushing your changes to the main branch on github should trigger an automatic rebuild on heroku and your changes should be reflected on the published dashboard almost instantly.

 ## An overview of each config and the options expected